Audax Organisers Notes-2018

 Enter your details, then select: Topic: Events, Sub-Topic: Event Licence Fees (ODL).
 Attach the file and send it, and CI will e-mail you back a 1-day Licence Sign-on sheet which is specific to your event.
 These are badly laid out in my opinion, so have a good look at the attached sample from the REK and make sure you know what goes where, when people are filling it in.
 If possible you should have it completed beforehand, and just get the rider to sign it.

 You will also need the attached Sign-on Sheet for all your competitors to sign-on.
 EVERY RIDER MUST SIGN-ON.
 This is a requirement of our insurance.

 Perform a final check of the route and make any necessary amendments to the routesheet.
 Once the routesheet is finalised, e-mail it to all the entrants along with any other information pertaining to the ride.
 Preferably use pdf format, in addition to Word or Excel so riders who wish to change the layout or format can do so.
 Update and resend the same e-mail with any further information for riders, and with the answers to any questions you receive.

 1 week before

 Close entries and request Brevet Cards from Paul, including a few extras.
-If you want to offer AI Medals at the Finish, contact Niall to get them.
+If you want to offer Medals at the Finish, contact Paul for ACP medals, and Niall for Audax Ireland ones.
 Any unused medals must be returned immediately after the event.